guiinfmol/WebAnalytics-HW3/README.md

 # Beam Search Algorithm
 Project part of HW3 from the course 2IID0 - Web Analytics @ TU Eindhoven.
-Contains the Python code as well an R script to obtain the dataset from the original one provided by StudePortals.
+Contains the Python code as well an R script to obtain the dataset from the original one provided by Studyportals.
+The goal was to perform A/B testing on the dataset.

 The structure is the following:
 * **data**: Contains both the original dataset and the one extracted with the R script used by the Python script implementation.